 When you die, your Social Security payments will stop.
 If you die before starting benefits, you won’t get the money you’ve paid in.

-If you have a spouse, ex-spouse or dependents, they may be able to use your record to qualify for survivor benefits when you die.
+But with survivor benefits, someone else may be able to get Social Security based on your record.
+They aren’t “taking” your Social Security.
+They’re simply using your work history to qualify for Social Security benefits.
+If you have a spouse, an ex-spouse or dependents, they may be able to use your record to qualify for survivor benefits when you die.
 Here’s who gets what.

 If You’ve Never Been Married and Don’t Have Dependents